adamhenson/s3-image-uploader/README.md

 #### Resize

-Width and height is used as the maximum size for the dimension.
+Width and height options denote the maximum size for the dimension.
 After resize the image will not have a width larger than specified and vice versa for height.
 Aspect ratio is maintained.
-If ```square : true``` is set and width/height is equal, the smaller dimension will be sized down and the larger will be trimmed off outside of the center.
+If ```square : true``` is set and width/height are equal, the smaller dimension will be sized down and the larger will be trimmed off outside of the center.

 ```fileId``` is important for the websockets functionality.
 It's referenced in messages sent to the client about the status.
 Therefore you may want to use this same identifier as a DOM selector in your client side code (maybe a data attribute) to target visual representations of the messages.